 I will leave India.
 I will leave and maybe I will never come back.
 This is privilege.
 Once invisible to me, soon to be less visible again.

 I know a place.
 A farm in Canada.
-The land flat as a kitchen table, the sky a shade of blue from a crayon box.
+Land flat as a kitchen table, sky a shade of blue from a crayon box.
 Fields of corn, wheat and soybeans.
 Each blade of grass dancing with life.
 Sometimes deer.
 Sometimes wild rabbits.
 Sometimes herons or egrets.
 Sometimes my father weaving up and down the rows in a combine harvester, listening to the radio.